Dana Altman: Creighton

 During his time at Creighton, his athletes earned three All-American honors on the court and three other Academic All-America laurels in the classroom.
 Three players he coached at Creighton, Kyle Korver, Rodney Buford, and Anthony Tolliver, have played in the NBA.

-Altman was named Valley Coach of the Year twice, first in 2001 and also in 2002.
-Altman was a finalist for the Naismith College Coach of the Year and named the NABC District 12 and USBWA District VI Coach of the Year in 2002–03.
+Altman was named Missouri Valley Conference Coach of the Year twice, first in 2001 and also in 2002.
+Altman was a finalist for the Naismith College Coach of the Year and named the National Association of Basketball Coaches (NABC District 12 and USBWA District VI Coach of the Year in 2002–03.

 Altman became the 14th head coach in Creighton history following the 1993–94 season after four years as the head coach at Kansas State.
 Hired on March 31, 1994, Altman inherited a team that posted a 7–22 ledger the year before his arrival and led the Bluejays to a slightly improved 7–19 record in 1994–95 before his 1995–96 squad jumped to 14–15.
 In 1996–97, Altman's team was 15–15 and followed with another substantial jump to 18–10 and a bid to the NIT in 1997–98.

 On April 2, 2007, Altman announced that he would become the head coach for the Arkansas Razorbacks, in a deal that was rumored to be a $1.5 million per year, 5-year contract.
 Only one day later he had a change of heart and returned to Omaha and his team at Creighton, citing family reasons.
 He had not consulted his wife or high school age daughter prior to accepting the job.